shoaibrayeen/Data-Structures-and-Algorithms/ASSIGNMENTS_MCA_3RD_SEM/Section A/Q5/readMe.md

 - If you have to stop taking input , you have to enter -1 and then press enter.

 ```
-Note: At any case , if q5_(i).cpp won't open the file , It takes input from user.
+Note: At any case , if q5_(i).cpp won't open the file , then it takes input from user.
 ```